-Insomnia is characterized by difficulty in initiating sleep, maintaining sleep, or early awakening.
+Insomnia is characterized by difficulty with initiating sleep, difficulty with maintaining sleep, or awakening too early.
 To make the diagnosis, these characteristics must be present despite having adequate opportunity and time to sleep and must affect daytime functionality.
-It is the most common sleep disorder in the United States, affecting about 1/3 of adults at some point in their lives.
+It is the most common sleep disorder in the US, affecting about 1/3 of adults at some point in their lives.
 Approximately 10% of those with symptoms experience persistent insomnia.

-Insomnia occurs disproportionately in women and in people who are divorced, widowed, or separated.
+Insomnia occurs disproportionately in women and in people who have disruptions in interpersonal relationships.
 Previous episodes and family history of insomnia are also associated with an increased risk.
 Additional risk factors include: